lastzero/test-tools/README.md

 Service container configuration for self-initializing fakes
 -----------------------------------------------------------
-A config parameter "fixture.path" (for storing file based fixtures) is automatically set based on the test class filename and path to avoid conflicts/dependencies between different tests and enforce a consistent naming scheme.
+A config parameter "fixture.path" (for storing file based fixtures as fakes) is automatically set based on the test class filename and path to avoid conflicts/dependencies between different tests and enforce a consistent naming scheme.
 The directory is created automatically.
 The parameter "base.path" is also available (points to the parent directory of "Tests").

 Example container configuration (`TestTools/Tests/config.yml`):